Ibinabo Fiberesima: Pageantry

 1991 edition of the Miss Nigeria beauty pageant.
 She was named as the first runner-up to winner Bibiana Ohio.
-Before this, she had won the Miss Wonderland contest in 1990, and in that same year, was first runner-up at the Miss NUGA competition held at the University of Calabar.
+Before this, she had won the Miss Wonderland contest in 1990, and in that same year, was first runner-up at the Miss NUGA competition held at the University of Calabar in Cross River State, Nigeria.

 In 1992, she competed in the Most Beautiful Girl in Nigeria (MBGN) pageant for the first time, where she placed as the second runner-up.
 In 1997, she competed and emerged first runner-up of the 1997 edition of Miss Nigeria before she went on to be crowned winner of Miss Wonderful that same year.
 She was also second runner-up for the Most Beautiful Girl in Nigeria in 1998.

 Acting

-Ibinabo made her debut as a film actress in the movie Most Wanted and has since gone on to star in several Nigerian films. she was one of the actresses' on Passion of Mary Slessor.
+Ibinabo made her debut as a film actress in the movie Most Wanted and has since gone on to star in several Nigerian films. she was one of the actresses on Passion of Mary Slessor.